Pharynx Atlas Home

 The pictures that comprise the Pharynx Atlas are a focal series through the terminal bulb of the

 pharynx.
 The worm is lying on its right side, with anterior towards the upper left and posterior towards the lower right.
 Dorsal is the upper right and ventral is the lower left.

-This is the seventh image in the series.
+This is the fourth image in the series.

-Earlier images start at the leftmost edge of the pharynx and subsequent images go consecutively deeper, until the last goes through
+Earlier images start at the leftmost edge of the pharynx and go consecutively deeper, until the last goes through

 the very rightmost edge.
 The focal planes are not equally spaced.
 They

 were chosen so that all the nuclei in the terminal bulb would be

 Click on individual pharyngeal cells to identify them.

 Description: The three mc2 marginal cells run the length of the isthmus in ventral, left subdorsal, and right subdorsal sector.
 They are structural cells that anchor the apices of the triradiate lumen.
 Inside they have intermediate filaments that run from the lumen apex to the basement membrane that surrounds the pharynx.
 (See Pharynx section; Albertson and Thomson, 1975.)